 They must provide:

-- evidence that you have been accepted into a program and education unit/s
+- evidence that you have been accepted into a program and education course/s

-- evidence of payment of fees for education unit/s (if applicable)
+- evidence of payment of fees for education course/s (if applicable)

 - your parent's/carer's permission to apply for the bursary.

 Applications for the Future Teacher Bursary are currently open.

 Terms, conditions and other important information

 You must have permission from your school principal (or delegate) and a parent/carer to apply.

-You may only apply for 1 bursary payment per unit.
-If you are studying more than 1 unit in a semester, you will need to complete an additional bursary application.
+You may only apply for 1 bursary payment per course.
+If you are studying more than 1 course in a semester, you will need to complete an additional bursary application.

 Bursary payments will be made to the school, who will then reimburse funds to you, where relevant.

 The payment is intended to be used to assist with study expenses related to the course only.

 If you withdraw from your course after receiving the payment, you may be required to repay the bursary.

 If you have questions about any of the courses listed above (like start dates, campus attendance and study loads) you can contact the relevant university directly.